ambaradan/nvim-rockydocs/README.md

 **Step 3**: Create a Python Virtual Environment

-Use PyVenCreate to create a Python virtual environment within your project folder.
+Use PyVenvCreate to create a Python virtual environment within your project folder.
 This ensures that your documentation environment's dependencies do not conflict with the system-wide Python environment:

 ```text
 :PyVenCreate